Is There a Dimmer Outlook Ahead for The Kroger Co. (KR)?

 The Kroger Co.
-(NYSE:KR) went down by -2.17% from its latest closing price compared to the recent 1-year high of $62.78.
-The company’s stock price has collected -0.99% of loss in the last five trading sessions.
+(NYSE:KR) went up by 0.36% from its latest closing price compared to the recent 1-year high of $62.78.
+The company’s stock price has collected -6.11% of loss in the last five trading sessions.
 The Wall Street Journal reported on 09/09/22 that Kroger’s Sales, Profits Grow as U.S. Shoppers Prioritize Essentials

 Is It Worth Investing in The Kroger Co.
 (NYSE :KR) Right Now?